sky-se/Hot_Stocks/README.md

 ## Setup
 To run this application, it is recommended to use a Jupyter Notebook.

-The easiest way to get all required modules would be to run the [Startup](Startup.ipynb) file.
+The easiest way to get all required libraries would be to run the [Startup](Startup.ipynb) file.
 This file runs the following commands:

 ```
 !pip install streamlit